ajahne/blog/_drafts/2023-4-17-offensive-defensive-calendar.md

 I look at my TODOs for the week, I also review my todos from last week.

 I had to cut certain meetings out of my calendar
-- large reccuring meetings, I had to revisit and determine whether I was needed in these meetings or not.
+- large recurring meetings, I had to revisit and determine whether I was needed in these meetings or not.
 If I was needed, I also took it as an opportunity to review and see if this was a meeting that I could use as a growth opportunity for the TL of my team or another engineer.

 - Where appropriate, I also merged 1-1s into group meetings.
 For example, instead of having two 30 minutes 1:1s each with my product partner and my design partner, I merged these meetings into one hour long meeting.
 This also help to reduced silos and ensure clear communication.